Dandruff vs. psoriasis

-- Psoriasis, on the other hand, is a chronic condition without a current cure, and one that can cause a great deal of pain and discomfort.
+- Psoriasis, on the other hand, is a chronic condition without a current cure and one that can cause a great deal of discomfort.

 Dandruff usually results from a dry scalp.
-If this is the cause, the flakes are typically small and you may have dry skin on other parts of your body.
+If this is the cause, the flakes are typically small and you may also have dry skin on other parts of your body.

 Washing your hair with a harsh shampoo or using a lot of chemicals on your hair can sometimes irritate your scalp and lead to flakes.

 A fairly common condition called seborrheic dermatitis is the cause of many dandruff cases.
 It’s characterized by patches of red and oily skin that leave yellowish flakes on the scalp.
-These flakes are often larger than dandruff flakes that occur from dry skin.
+These flakes are often larger than the dandruff flakes that can arise from dry skin.

 Normally, dead skin is shed in tiny, thin fragments from the outermost layer of skin.
 Neither you nor anyone else can ever tell that you’re losing dead skin.
-New, healthy skin cells are forming beneath the surface of your skin and in a matter of weeks rise to the surface to replace the dead skin.
+New, healthy skin cells are forming beneath the surface of your skin and, in a matter of weeks, rise to the surface to replace the dead skin.